diogosantana2011/myApp/posts/ssg-ssr.md

 ---
-title: 'When to Use Static Generation v.s.
+title: 'Next.js Practice - When to Use Static Generation v.s.
 Server-side Rendering'
 date: '2023-11-01'
 ---